plaisteixo-5/plaisteixo-5/README.md

 </div>

-- 🌱 I’m currently learning concepts of software architeture, back-end and front-end development using .NET, Angular and NodeJs.
+- 🌱 I’m currently learning concepts of software architeture, back-end and front-end development using .NET and Angular.
 - 🎓 Studying computer science at University of Brasília.

 <div align="center">